With Custom CRM Development You Can Get Exactly What You Want and It Doesn't Have to Cost a Fortune

 For example, custom CRM development pricing may differ depending on many factors:

-Tasks can also have a great variety of rules and attributes like assigning them to other managers, expiration time, reminders, etc – all which definitely affect development time.
+- Tasks can also have a great variety of rules and attributes like assigning them to other managers, expiration time, reminders, etc - all of which definitely affect development time.

-Such feature as Lead Scoring should take into account the indicators valuable for your company, which can be taken from different places like social networks, website, pipeline progress, etc.
+- Such features as Lead Scoring should take into account the indicators valuable for your company, which can be taken from different places like social networks, website, pipeline progress, etc.

-All integrations with inner systems and social networks are regarded individually and depend on the API of the definite system which you are going to integrate with.
+- All integrations with inner systems and social networks are regarded individually and depend on the API of the definite system with which you are going to integrate with.

 Here we made an approximate estimate for some feature sets with CRM price comparison that can be easily estimated and fit to most of the projects, but surely more precise figures can be provided only after we get specific requirements and when the business analysis is done.